gomberg5264/code-a-thon-2021-level-3/readme.md

 To work with React, and participate in the Level III training sessions, requires that you have access to a computer system capable of running the React developer tool chain.
 Participants will also collaborate with other Code-A-Thon participants to build (code) and publish a React web application, so you'll also need accounts for several online services.

 Before attending the course, review the requirements and tool installation instructions provided in the [Requiements Document](https://github.com/WCTD/code-a-thon-2021-level-3/blob/main/requirements.md).

+If you have questions or issues completing the prerequisites installation, Create an [issue](https://github.com/WCTD/code-a-thon-2021-level-3/issues) in this repository or attend one of the Office Hour sessions offered by the We Connect The Dots Code-A-Thon team.